hdsu-bioquant/scArchon/README.md

 We invite the community to adopt and contribute to scArchon, helping accelerate progress in single-cell perturbation modeling.

 # Requirements
+Running the deep learning models require GPU with CUDA 12.4+.
+To pull the environments from Dockerhub, Singularity 3.6+ needs to be installed on your machine.
+To store the environments, a disk space of about 50 Go is required.

 - CUDA 12.4+ (tested on 12.4)
 - Singularity 3.6+ (tested on 3.6 and 4.1)
+- About 50 Go disk space to download all environments

 In details, the different tools require following CUDA versions: